dontristan/dontristan.github.io/README.md

 # dontristan.github.io

-my own personal and portfolio website
+This is my own personal and portfolio website.